-The intangible hand may operate to the benefit only of a subgroup in any community, of course, and to the detriment of the society as a whole; honor among thieves may make theft a more rewarding and more common occurrence.
+The intangible hand may operate to the benefit only of a subgroup in any community, of course, and to the detriment of society as a whole; honor among thieves may make theft a more rewarding and more common occurrence.
 But when honor or esteem attaches only to behavior that benefits almost everyone, then it should be clear that it can operate for the good of society overall.
-We think it operates in this way amongst teachers who can get away with not doing their best but make every effort to advance the education of their students; with doctors for whom a professional code, associated with the Hippocratic oath, keeps them fastened on the interest of their patients, even at a cost in hours at the surgery or in remuneration earned; and with workers in any area who avoid the temptation to shirk and, recognizing that they receive a good day’s pay, seek to provide a good day’s service in return.
+We think it operates in this way among teachers who can get away with not doing their best but make every effort to advance the education of their students; with doctors for whom a professional code, associated with the Hippocratic oath, keeps them fastened on the interest of their patients, even at a cost in hours at the surgery or in remuneration earned; and with workers in any area who avoid the temptation to shirk and, recognizing that they receive a good day’s pay, seek to provide a good day’s service in return.

 The intangible hand can operate to the same effect with business people who abide by codes of fair dealing, even when there are powerful temptations to exploit a customer.
 One of us has had the following experience, now some years ago, in buying a house directly from the builder of a small housing estate.
 The price was verbally agreed in April of that year for a house due to be ready in June, at the same time as the other houses.
 But in May the builder managed, to his surprise, to sell the other, identical houses at much higher prices.
 When he suggested to the purchaser that he would therefore have to raise the April price, he was reminded of the verbal agreement and declared in response: “I’ve always boasted that I never renege on a deal on which I have shaken hands and I’m not going to start now.
 Let’s shake on it again: the house is yours at the price we agreed.”

-The economy of esteem among corporate bodies
+The Economy of Esteem Among Corporate Bodies

 We are happy for current purposes to think of corporations and other corporate bodies as agents (List and Pettit 2011).
 They qualify as agents insofar as they are systems that are representable as reliably pursuing determinate purposes according to reliably formed representations of the opportunities and means available.
 And not only are they representable in that way.
 Like individual human beings—and unlike mute animals—they represent themselves to others in such terms, inviting others to rely on their having the purposes and representations they avow and on their performing the actions that they pledge.
 It is in virtue of those capacities that they can establish ongoing relationships with different sorts of stakeholders, whether those be other corporations or individual human beings.

 Assuming that corporate bodies are agents, the question we want to consider is whether the economy of esteem can operate among them, in particular among corporations, to the same effect as among individuals.
 Assume, as is plausible, that in any society there will often be shared standards that we think corporate bodies should satisfy; and that it will be more or less obvious to all of us, both within and without those bodies, whether or not they abide by those standards.
-The question then is whether the intangible hand can push them, as it can push individuals, towards the robust provision of collective benefits?
+The question then is whether the intangible hand can push them, as it can push individuals, toward the robust provision of collective benefits.
 Can it ensure their robust conformity with standards that serve the common good, according to common perceptions?

-Beyond the economics of corporate reputation
+Beyond the Economics of Corporate Reputation